-- In a saucepan, combine oats and water.
+- In a saucepan, combine oats, water, and a pinch of salt.

-- Bring to a boil, turn down heat to simmer and let cook about 5-7 minutes, stirring occasionally until oatmeal has thickened and reached the desired texture.
+- Bring to a boil, turn down heat to simmer and let gently cook about 5-7 minutes, stirring occasionally until oatmeal has thickened and reached the desired texture.
 Cook time may vary depending on the thickness of your oats.

 - Add sweetener, coconut oil or butter, and other desired toppings.